 The Company is also required to spend proceeds received from the issuance of flow-through shares on qualifying resource expenditures.
 Management's judgment is applied in determining whether qualified expenditures have been incurred.
-Differences in judgment between management and regulatory authorities could materially increase the flow-through premium liability and flow-through expenditure commitment.
+Differences in judgment between management and regulatory authorities could materially decrease refundable tax credits, increase the flow-through premium liability and flow-through expenditure commitment.